 - No annual fee

 The American Airlines AAdvantage MileUp℠ Card is an excellent option for earning American Airlines miles if you don’t want to pay an annual fee.
-You can earn an initial bonus of 10,000 miles and a $50 statement credit for spending just $500 within three months, and you’ll also earn double miles at the grocery store and on purchases with the airline.
+You can earn an initial bonus of 10,000 miles and a $50 statement credit for spending just $500 within three months, and you’ll also earn double miles at the grocery store and on eligible purchases with the airline.

 With that being said, you won’t get any major frequent flyer perks.